Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Introduction

-Hence, in this paper, we aim to \textit{explore the certified robustness guarantees for FL against poisoning attacks.} Further, as DPFL is used to protect user privacy in practice, we ask: \textit{ Can we uncover the underlying connection between differential privacy and certified robustness of federated learning against poisoning attacks?
-Can we further improve the privacy of FL to improve its certified robustness?}
+Hence, in this paper, we aim to bridge this gap and answer the research questions: { Can we {quantitatively} uncover the underlying connections between differential privacy and the certified robustness of FL against poisoning attacks?
+Can we improve the privacy of FL to improve its certified robustness?}